Standard Family Group Shots and Tips to Organise Them on Your Wedding Day

 You might seriously regret getting your photos and not having any family group shots for your wedding

-Useful tips to help you organise the family group shots
+Useful tips to help you organize the family group shots

 Now you know why it is important to have formal shots on the wedding day, which one you should take and what are the advantages of planning far ahead.

-Your photographer may also be able to advise on a few things, but here’s few of our thoughts
+Your photographer may also be able to advise on a few things, but here are few of our thoughts

 - You only need to plan family group shots the month before your wedding